Sage-is/WEB-Sage.Education-docs/docs/getting-started/quick-start/tab-python/Uv.md

 ### Installation with `uv`

-The `uv` runtime manager ensures seamless Python environment management for applications like Sage WebUI.
+The `uv` runtime manager ensures seamless Python environment management for applications like Sage.is AI-UI.
 Follow these steps to get started:

 #### 1. Install `uv`